PlatformLab/HomaModule/util/README.md

 **ttxmit.py**: analyzes packet transmissions from a timetrace to identify uplink bubbles (gaps during which the uplink was idle even though there were active outbound messages).

+### Other Useful Tools

+**diff_rtts.py**: compares two .rtts files collected by the cperf benchmarks, tries to identify how/why they are different.